The African Union has warned the Gambia’s defeated President Yahya

 Barrow is confident he would be sworn in as president next week but Jammeh’s party has filed an injunction in court to prohibit his inauguration.

-A shortage of judges in the Supreme Court is making it impossible for the injunction and an election petition filed by Jammeh to be heard until May or November.
+A shortage of judges in the Supreme Court is making it impossible for

 A delegation of West African officials including Nigerian President Muhammadu Buhari, Liberian leader Ellen Johnson Sirleaf and Ghana’s President John Mahama arrived in the capital Banjul on Friday.